Nexedi/jio/docs/index.rst

 How does it work?
 -----------------

-jIO is composed of two parts - jIO core and storage library(ies).
-The core is using storage libraries (connectors) to interact with the associated remote storage servers.
-Some queries can be used on top of the jIO ``allDocs()`` method to query documents based on defined criteria.
+jIO is composed of two parts - jIO core and storage libraries.
+The core makes use of storage libraries (connectors) to interact with the associated remote storage servers.
+Some queries can be used on top of the ``.allDocs()`` method to query documents based on defined criteria.

 jIO uses a job management system, so each method call adds a job into a